New Jersey Veterinary Practices Declawing Study

 An initial visit was required at $100.00.
 The doctor will assess cats, answer questions & talk about declaw surgery & cost, and said this is because they do very few.
 Asked how many she thought, she said perhaps 10 a year.

 14-Downtown Veterinary Assoc

 Said that all information & estimates for declaws are given by their doctor and you have to come in for a consult first.
 They have 3 doctors who do the declaws and they use laser.
 Asked if they are skilled at declaws and do they do more than one a month, employee said, “oh yes, we do them quite often.”

-15- Plainfield Animal Hospital—AAHA hospital – Asked about how much a price for a neuter would be.
+15- Plainfield Animal Hospital—AAHA hospital – Researcher asked about how much a price for a neuter would be.
 Employee asked, “We aren’t doing a declaw are we?”
-Cat owner said yes and they asked, “front or all four?”
-Cat owners asked what they recommend and they said, “most people just do the front.”
+Researcher asked what’s the cost for a neuter/declaw.
+Employee asked, “front or all four?”
+Researcher asked what they recommend to people and employee said, “most people just do the front.”
 Employee gave the price for a neuter/front feet declaw $650.
 Front declaw price for the 3 yr old is $425.
 Cat owner asked how they do it and if their vets are skilled at declaws.
 Said they use laser and “we do them all the time.”
 They have your cat stay two nights and say they give your cats Purina’s Yesterday’s News cat litter.

 16-Stafford Veterinary Hospital- Neuter is $460 They declaw front only $926, keep cat for two days.
 Declawing for a three year old cat is $768.
 They do not do many declaws, it has declined in the past several years, and employee mentioned the NJ bill.
 They said they do about one declaw a month.
 Cat owner asked about long term damage she said there is none, “they still think they have claws”.
 The short term is they will be sore a few days, maybe infection because declawing IS an amputation of each toe.